Magnetic Cell Separation and Cell Isolation

 Should I use magnetic cell separation or FACS to isolate cells?

-Magnetic cell separation and fluorescence-activated cell sorting (FACS) are the two most common ways by which scientists isolate specific cell types.
+Magnetic cell sorting and fluorescence-activated cell sorting (FACS) are the two most common ways by which scientists isolate specific cell types.
 The choice between the two methods depends on what you require for your specific downstream application.

 Magnetic cell isolation is a much faster and simpler procedure than FACS, and is often the preferred cell isolation method for common cell types.
 However, unlike magnetic cell isolation, FACS will allow you to: